Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Approximation Algorithm

-According to \cite{ward2016maximizing}, there exists a greedy algorithm that achieves an approximation ratio of $2$ for a monotone $n$-submodular function.
+\begin{lemma} For maximizing revenue in a data market, the greedy algorithm is $2$-approximate, and this is nearly the best possible approximation ratio for the greedy algorithm. \end{lemma} \begin{proof} According to \cite{ward2016maximizing}, there exists a greedy algorithm that achieves an approximation ratio of $2$ for a monotone $n$-submodular function.
 The algorithm first specifies an arbitrary order $\sigma$ of elements of $U$.
-At round $i$, it assigns the $i$-th element to the subset with the largest marginal increase. \cite{10.5555/2884435.2884465} then improved the approximation ratio to $2-\Theta(1/n)$ by using a randomized greedy algorithm.
+At round $i$, it assigns the $i$-th element to the subset with the largest marginal increase. \cite{10.5555/2884435.2884465} then improved the approximation ratio to $2-1/n$ by using a randomized variant of the greedy algorithm.
+Since the revenue function is monotone and $n$-submodular by \cref{thm:rev-submod}, the above results apply to our setting and show that the greedy algorithm is $2$-approximate.

 It is worth noting that the deterministic greedy algorithm can be adapted to an \emph{online} setting, where datasets arrive sequentially, and still achieves a competitive ratio of $2$.

-Meanwhile, as there is no restriction on $\sigma$, the greedy algorithm can provide $2$-approximation for \emph{any} input sequence.
-Due to the last point, one may wonder whether it is possible for the deterministic algorithm to achieve the optimal revenue for \emph{some} sequence.
+Due to the last point, one may wonder whether it is possible for the deterministic algorithm to achieve the optimal revenue for \emph{some} sequence $\sigma$.
 However, it does not always hold, and the following example shows that the deterministic greedy can be suboptimal over all possible sequences $\sigma$.

 \begin{example}[Deterministic greedy is suboptimal over all $\sigma$] Consider a marketplace with two buyers and three datasets.
 Both buyers have budgets of $1$.
 The values are set as follows: $\v_{1,1} = \v_{1, 2} = 0.2$, $\v_{1,3} =0$ and $\v_{2,1} = \v_{2,2} = 0.6$, $\v_{2,3} = 0.5$, as illustrated in \cref{fig:greedy_suboptimal}.
-The optimal linear pricing is $\p = (0.2, 0.2, 0.5)$, which yields a revenue of $r(\p) = 0.4 + 0.9 = 1.3$.
+The optimal price vector is $\p = (0.2, 0.2, 0.5)$, which yields a revenue of $r(\p) = 0.4 + 0.9 = 1.3$.
 However, the greedy algorithm will prioritize setting the price of the first two datasets to $0.6$ to fully use up buyer $2$'s budget.
 As a result, the revenue gained from buyer 1 can at most be $0.2$, leading to a total revenue of at most $1 + 0.2 = 1.2$.
 Therefore, the deterministic greedy will always return a suboptimal pricing.

 \end{example}